TollerNamen/gatto-nero-lang/README.md

   # lets the compiler create wrapper functions
   # avoids composition boilerplate
-  # while not having to take responsibility like in inheritance
+  # while not having to take responsibility for all methods like in inheritance
   wrap Person [ name, age ]

   job (): Str